M3SOulu/SDGcentrality/README.md

 ## Contents
 This repository contains the following:
+- [INSTALL](INSTALL.md): Detailed installation instructions for each used tool
 - [Appendix](Appendix):
   - [Table I](Appendix/TableI_used_projects.pdf): Data on the 24 studied projects
   - [Table II](Appendix/TableII_list_of_metrics.pdf): List of all gathered metrics